trekhleb/trekhleb.github.io/README.md

 ### Running the project locally

-To run project locally in development mode on [http://localhost:8000](http://localhost:8000):
+To run the project locally in development mode on [http://localhost:8000](http://localhost:8000):

 ```bash
 npm run develop
 ```

+View GraphiQL, an in-browser IDE, to explore your site's data and schema on [http://localhost:8000/___graphql](https://localhost:8000/___graphql)

 To build the production version of the project: